-Columbia was also mentioned in the Environmental Protection Agency's Green Power Partnership Top Partner Rankings for our commitment to purchase renewable energy during our 2012 calendar year.
-We were listed in the Top 30 College and University category.
-These purchases helped to apply and receive LEED certification at our MPC building.
-We have since moved away from renewable energy to focus on energy efficiency projects on campus (via our Building Green Team).
+Columbia was also listed in the Environmental Protection Agency's Green Power Partnership Top Partner Rankings Top 30 College and University for our commitment to purchase renewable energy during our 2012 calendar year.
+The purchase of renewables helped our application in receiving LEED certification at our Media Production Center (MPC) at 1600 S. State St. We have since transitioned away from purchasing renewable energy to focus our budget on campus energy efficiency projects (via our Building Green Team).

 For more information on other Sustainability initiatives, click the links in the right toolbar.
 For starters you can:

 - Read our Sustainability Roadmap (Columbia's Climate Action Plan).

 - Review our latest Greenhouse Gas Inventory (FY12). and our Greenhouse Gas Inventory Report.